Complete Guide to Buying a Backcountry Aircraft

 Cessna 180/185 Skywagon

-The Skywagon series offers more capability than a Super Cub at the cost of additional complexity and operating expense.
-With 230-300 horsepower and a useful load exceeding 1,000 pounds, these aircraft can carry serious loads into backcountry strips.
+The Skywagon offers more capability than a Super Cub with additional complexity and operating expense.
+With 230-300 horsepower and useful load exceeding 1,000 pounds, these carry serious loads into backcountry strips.

 Carbon Cub and CubCrafters Aircraft

-CubCrafters builds modern interpretations of the classic Cub design with significant improvements.
-The Carbon Cub FX-3 uses carbon fiber construction to reduce weight while increasing strength, resulting in spectacular performance numbers.
+CubCrafters builds modern Cub interpretations with significant improvements.
+Carbon fiber reduces weight while increasing strength, resulting in spectacular performance.
+New Carbon Cubs cost 300,000-400,000 dollars.

 Maule Aircraft